-• A Cultural Resources Investigation was conducted by Archaeological Resource and Supply Company in June 2018.
+• A Cultural Resources Investigation was conducted by William Rich and Associates in June 2017.
 The report concludes that no significant archaeological or historic period cultural resources, that for the purposes of CEQA would be considered an historical resource, exist on the site proposed for cannabis cultivation.
 The project was referred to the Northwest Information Center (NWIC) and the Bear River Band of the Rohnerville Rancheria.
-After reviewing project materials, the Tribal Historic Preservation Officer for the Bear River Band of the Rohnerville Rancheria has requested that a Tribal Monitor from the Bear River Band be onsite during excavation activities and that the standard inadvertent discovery protocol be applied to the project.
+After reviewing project materials, the Tribal Historic Preservation Officer for the Bear River Band of the Rohnerville Rancheria has requested that the standard inadvertent discovery protocol be applied to the project.
 These requests have been made conditions of project approval.